sevidmusic/Roady/README.md

 file may contain references to classes that are/or will be defined by other libraries so I can organize my thoughts.

-This file will change alot before the first release of this library.
+This file will change a lot before the first release of this library.

 The RoadyModuleUtilities library will provide classes for working with Roady modules.